Rookout/docs/docs/source-repos.md

 `export ROOKOUT_REMOTE_ORIGIN=https://github.com/Rookout/tutorial-python`\\
 `export ROOKOUT_COMMIT=3793853884cae77cc082961aa64cdb0ab93a0e35`

-Note that we are setting the commit to a specific revision or branch name that should match the revision of your code deployed in the environment you are debugging.
+Note that we are setting the commit to a specific revision that should match the revision of your code deployed in the environment you are debugging.
 Organizations often automate setting these parameters using their CI/CD process upon each deployment.

 When these environment variables are set, in the Application Instances screen, you should see the Source origin and Revision fields set with the values you set: